serengetijade/Python/README.md

 Showcases various tkinter widgets.

 #### [Basic Word Game](https://github.com/serengetijade/Python/tree/main/WordGame)
 A very basic shell game that shows the use of the random module, if statements, and counters.
+This command line game asks the player a series of questions and based on their answers, updates a counter.
+At the end of the game, the counter results determine which message (win or lose) is displayed.

 ## [REFERENCE CODE LIBRARY](https://github.com/serengetijade/Python/tree/main/Basic-Python)
 In addition to the projects, there is a small code library for referencing basic python elements.
 These examples are heavily noted